redhat-openstack/openstack-puppet-modules/firewall/README.markdown

 ##Usage

-There are two kinds of firewall rules you can use with Firewall: default rules and application-specific rules.
+There are two kinds of firewall rules you can use with firewall: default rules and application-specific rules.
 Default rules apply to general firewall settings, whereas application-specific rules manage firewall settings for a specific application, node, etc.

 All rules employ a numbering system in the resource's title that is used for ordering.
-When titling your rules, make sure you prefix the rule with a number, for example, `000 accept all icmp requests`
+When titling your rules, make sure you prefix the rule with a number, for example, '000 accept all icmp requests'. _000_ runs first, _999_ runs last.

-      000 runs first
-      999 runs last

 ###Default Rules